Google Workspace Review

 It also has strong phishing protection and there’s no automatic download of content.
 The encryption is HTTPS, so you should feel more than safe.

 Google offers several support options, including forums, FAQs and email support.
-If you use G Suite, you will also get live 24/7 support.
+If you use Google Workspace, you will also get live 24/7 support.
 It’s unlikely that you won’t find the answers you need, so not having live support with the free version is not as big a problem as you might expect.
-Granted, email support might not be as fast, but having a problem with Gmail is a such a rare occurrence that you may never have a need for support.
+Granted, email support might not be as fast, but having a problem with Gmail is such a rare occurrence that you may never have a need for support.

 Free Gmail – 15GB of storage that you share with other Google Account apps

-G Suite has two paid options, both with 14-day free trial periods:
+Google Workspace has four paid options, with 14-day free trial periods: